Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 ### 81. Detecting cycle in a Undirected graph

-- Main trick is for a cycle to be present in a graph, a neighbour of a node must have been visited before (maybe from some other node) but not the parent of the node.
+- Main trick is `for a cycle to be present in a graph, a neighbour of a node must have been visited before (maybe from some other node) but not the parent of the node`.
 - This can be either achieved by BFS or DFS.

 BFS?